 These behaviours of waves can help us understand how water waves interact with land.
-Out in the deep ocean, tsunamis and wind-generated waves settle to quite steady predictable wave patterns.
+Out in the deep ocean, tsunamis5 and wind-generated waves settle to quite steady predictable wave patterns.
 However, as they approach the complex coastline of New Zealand, they can refract, diffract, be reflected and interfere with one another.
 Together, these behaviours direct the course and effects of waves around New Zealand’s coast.

 Refraction: when waves slow down and change direction

 Refraction is the change in direction of a wave as it slows down.
-In shallower water near the coast, waves slow down because of the force exerted on them by the seabed.
+In shallower water near the coast, waves slow down because of the force6 exerted on them by the seabed.
 If a wave is approaching the coast at an angle, the nearshore part of the wave slows more than the offshore part of the wave (because it’s in shallower water).
 This is why the wavefront changes direction.

 Refraction is the reason why surf waves often line up parallel to the beach.
 Even if waves are coming in from deep water at an angle to the beach, the move to shallower water means that the waves will slow down and curve around (refract) so they are more parallel as the surf hits the beach.

 Refraction is very important for tsunamis because (unlike other waves) they interact with the seabed even in deep water – so they are always undergoing refraction.
-This affects the direction that the tsunami travels through the ocean.
+This affects the direction that the tsunami7 travels through the ocean.
 Tsunamis also refract around land masses.

 Reflection: when waves bounce back